Skip to content

 3. GuidePoint

-- Cyber insurance and legal counsel: Working closely with cyber insurance providers and legal counsel to ensure smooth engagement and compliance with policy requirements and legal processes.
+• Cyber insurance and legal coordination: Works with cyber insurance carriers and legal counsel throughout the engagement to address policy requirements and legal documentation.

 4. CDW

-- Preparedness services: Including an IR program and playbook development, readiness assessments, and tabletop exercises.
+• IR preparedness services: Includes IR program and playbook development, readiness assessments, and tabletop exercises.

 5. Macninca

-- Security assessments: Conducting device assessments, platform diagnostics, attack surface management, and web application vulnerability diagnostics.
-The ULTRA RED Domain Investigation Service further helps identify and mitigate domain-related threats.
+• Security assessments: Covers device assessments, platform diagnostics, attack surface management, web application vulnerability diagnostics, and domain investigation services.

 6. R-tec